vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 30 / The Quest for the Pāśupata Weapon 589

-armeḍThe scene is set in the mountains, where the rest of the Kirātārjunīya myth takes place.
+armed.
+The scene is set in the mountains, where the rest of the Kirātārjunīya myth takes place.
 A lion is visible in a mountain cave at the foot.

 Despite the striking similarities between the Deogarh and Nagarī panels, we are not convinced that the figure to the left of Arjuna is indeed Nārāyaṇa.
 Instead we think it more likely that the person Arjuna is speaking to is ‘the ascetic (tapasvin), blazing with the lustre of brahman, tawny, with matted hair and lean’, 42 who is no other than Indra in disguise.
 This brahmin asks Arjuna why he has come in full armour and requests him to leave behind his bow (MBh 3.38.32–34).
 The bow may indeed be visible in the present panel to Arjuna’s right side.